DavidWells/davidwells.io-v1/content/blog/2019-07-22-mocking-chainable-apis-with-js-proxies.md

 We needed a global mechanism for disabling terminal colors made with `chalk`.

 There is a [setting for this](https://github.com/chalk/chalk/tree/1f77953f1a358fa8f626f0fd872792d63da6d58a#chalklevel) in chalk but that's the easy road out.
-We are a developer and we **must** re-invent the wheel.
+We are a developer, and we **must** re-invent the wheel.
 Also, wasn't working for my version of chalk...

 So...
 Let's try some proxies!